Akintola94/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

  2-path   Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program 3-Paths  Number of directories in the PATH
  4-Lists environment variables
+ 5-Lists all local variables and environment variables and functions